matee8/char_rnn/README.md

 -   **Performance metrics**: The model's predictive capability is evaluated using **accuracy**, which measures the proportion of correctly predicted next characters on a given dataset.
+-   **Statefulness**: The model processes mini-batches independently and is not stateful across mini-batches, the hidden state is typically initialized to zeros for each new batch.

+**Text generation**:

+Once trained, the model can generate new text sequences.
+The process involves:

+-   **Initialization**: Text generation starts with a start string provided by the user.
+This string is encoded into its numerical representation.
+The initial hidden state of the recurrent layer is typically set to zeros.
+-   **Iterative Precition**:

+    1. The model predicts the probability distribution for the next character based on the current input character (or sequence) and the current hidden state.
+    2. The hidden state is updated and carried over to the next step, making the generation process stateful.
+    3. A new character is sampled from the predicted probability distribution.
+        The temperature parameter controls the randomness of this sampling:

+        -   Low temperature (e.g., < 1.0) makes the output more deterministic
+            and focused, often picking the most likely characters.
+        -   Temperature of 1.0 means sampling according to the model's raw probabilities.
+        -   High temperature (e.g., 1.0 <) introduces more randomness, leading
+            to more surprising or creative (but potentially less coherent) text.

+    4. The newly generated character becomes the input for the next prediction step.

+-   **Continuation**: This iterative process is repeated for a desired number of characters.
+-   **Output**: The sequence of generated character IDs is decoded back into human-readable text.

 This architecture forms a complete pipeline for learning from sequential data, from raw text input to character-level probabilistic predictions, and is capable of generating coherent text based on the patterns it has learned.

+The model isn't stateful.

 # Getting Started